Function of the Pancreas

 If the pancreas is damaged severely, surgery may be necessary to try to repair it.

 If your child has surgery, he / she will not be allowed to eat after surgery for some time.
 However, he / she will be given an IV (a small tube in their vein) for fluid hydration.
 He / she may also have a nasogastric tube (a tube placed through the nose into the stomach) after surgery to keep their stomach empty.
-Your child may be closely watched in the ICU after surgery for a few days to watch for any bleeding, then moved to the general care unit as healing continues.
+Your child may be watched closely for any bleeding in the ICU for several days after surgery, then moved to the general care unit as healing continues.

 Medications and Pain Management